pavliskonecny/Garmin_message_replacer/readme.txt

 Inside you can find tags <TAG> and corresponding texts <TXT>.
 The configuration file "config.json" is like a template for replacing text messages.
 So edit the file as you need.
-In case that Garmin release update and make language file as original, simply run the application:
+In case that Garmin release update and make language file as default, simply run the application:
 1. Open the language file *.gtt
 2. Click on START button (it will start replacing texts according to template "config.json")
-3. Save new (edited) language file.
+3. Save new (edited) language file
-4. This edited file copy to origin place in Garmin device
+4. This new (edited) file you have to copy to origin place in Garmin device

-DON'T FORGET to make a backup before replacing original file It was tested with device Garmin Edge530 and Windows 10.
+DON'T FORGET to make a backup before replacing original file Use of this program is on your own risk!
-Use of this program is on your own risk!
+It was tested with device Garmin Edge530 and Windows 10.
 Enjoy!

 **********************************************************************************************************************************************